kleinay/QASem/README.md

 You can find more information on [QASRL's official website](https://qasrl.org), including links to all the papers and datasets and a data browsing utility.
 We also wrapped the datasets into Huggingface Datasets ([QASRL](https://huggingface.co/datasets/kleinay/qa_srl); [QANom](https://huggingface.co/datasets/biu-nlp/qanom)), which are easier to plug-and-play with (check out our [HF profile](https://huggingface.co/biu-nlp) for other related datasets, such as QAMR, QADiscourse, and QA-Align).

+[QADiscourse](https://aclanthology.org/2020.emnlp-main.224) annotates intra-sentential discourse relations with question-answer pairs.
+It focus on discourse relations that carry information, rather than specifying structural or pragmatic properties of the realied sentencs.
+Each question starts with one of 17 crafted question prefixes, roughly mapped into PDTB relation senses.

-*Note*: Soon, we will also combine QADiscourse (Pytakin et. al., 2020) and other ongoing-work layers of QA-based semantic annotations for adjectives and noun modifiers.
+*Note*: Soon, we will also combine additional layers of QA-based semantic annotations for adjectives and noun modifiers, currently at the stage of ongoing work.